 Day 11: Valley of the Whales (UNESCO), To Cairo

 This morning, we return to Cairo but first, we stop at the Valley of the Whales, an impressive UNESCO site.
 Erosion has created a surreal landscape exposing abundant sea life, including many excellent whale fossils.
 As the climate changed 60 million years ago, food became scare and dinosaurs vanished.
 In an effort to adapt and survive, these land mammals ventured into the sea for their food, yet still had to breathe air to survive.
 Over millions of years, they evolved into todays whales, feeding in the sea and breathing above the surface.
 The fossils show evidence of these evolved mammals once had 4 limbs, but had become small and useless for these massive ocean dwellers.
 The fossils of these ancient sea creatures date between 40 - 42 millions.
 We continue driving to the Egyptian capital.
-Overnight in Cairo.

-This morning we drive to Aswan, one of the prettiest locations along the Nile.
+This morning we fly to Aswan, one of the prettiest locations along the Nile.
 We visit the Old Granite Quarries and the unfinished Obelisk and continue on to the High Aswan Dam.
 18 times the amount of material used in the Great Pyramid of Cheops was used to build the Aswan High Dam.
 It is 11,811 feet long, 3215 feet thick at the base and 364 feet tall; an incredible engineering project during the 1960's.
 We have time to enjoy the view over the largest man-made reservoirs in the world, Lake Nasser.